 Smoother, data-driven operations

 A university stores and produces massive amounts of data in its operations: student records, financial statements, as well as the troves of research generated by professors.
-This demands strong infrastructure to be effectively manage data flows, and the cloud fulfils a fundamental role.
+This demands strong infrastructure to effectively manage data flows, and the cloud fulfills a fundamental role.
 The pliable and infinitely customisable types of cloud solutions – subscription-based, flexibility to ramp-up/down, and so forth – will help meet the particular demands of any university’s Chief Technology Officer (CTO).

 “We leveraged cloud to enable Universiti Sultan Zainal Abidin (UniSZA) in embarking on a digital manuscripts system and an on-demand storage for its library – allowing 35,000 digital manuscripts files to be made available securely and on-demand by its students and researchers,” cited Iskandar about another Malaysian university that TM ONE is working with.

 “It is an exciting project for us, because UniSZA is the first university in Malaysia to establish a digital manuscript facility of globally sourced Islamic and Malay manuscripts on the cloud.
 There are great opportunities that lie ahead.
 Imagine going back to golden age of Islamic civilisation or the Malay sultanates, via virtual reality, powered by cloud!” he added.

 As the cloud enables rapid date processing data, schools will benefit from using data analytics to improve operations.
 For example, The Singapore Management University uses data to manage teaching staff, and reduce energy consumption.
 By using cloud, this data will be processed much faster than an inhouse server.
 It also allows more reliable website performance especially during high traffic scenarios such as student application or even online examination period.